Non-degeneracy and uniqueness of ground states to nonlinear elliptic equations with mixed local and nonlocal operators: Introduction

+To achieve \eqref{ka}, we need to approximate $w$ by $\zeta_k w$, because fractional integration by parts formula is not helpful, where $\zeta_k$ is a proper cut-off function vanishing in a $1/k$-neighborhood of $\partial B$ in $B$.
+Firstly, we shall integrate the equation satisfied by $\zeta_k w$ over $B$.
+Later on, introducing the hypergeometric function presented in \cite{MOS} and taking advantage of \cite[Lemma 2.1]{BM} along with \cite[Proposition 6.3 $\&$ Lemma 6.8]{DFW}, we need to estimate the integrals involving the terms $(-\Delta)^s (\zeta_k w)$, $\Delta (\zeta_k w)$ and $\nabla (\zeta_k w)$.
+This is the subtle part in the discussion.
+Finally, passing the limit as $k \to \infty$, we then get the desired conclusion.

-It is worth pointing out that since the problem under our consideration possesses the mixed operators in $B \subset \R^N$ with $N \geq 2$, then the analysis we conducted here is different from the one in \cite{FW1}, where the discussion of non-degeneracy of solutions to \eqref{equ0} is undertaken for $p=3$, $1/6<s<1$ and $B=(-1, 1) \subset \R$.
-Let us also mention that fractional integration by parts formula, which is prominent in the corroboration of non-degeneracy of solutions to \eqref{equ0} (see \cite{DP, FW, FW1}), is not available in our case yet, due to the presence of the mixed operators.
+It is worth pointing out that since the problem under our consideration possesses the mixed operators in $B \subset \R^N$ and $N \geq 2$, then the analysis we conducted here is different from the one in \cite{FW1}, where the non-degeneracy of solutions to \eqref{equ0} was considered for $p=3$, $1/6<s<1$ and $B=(-1, 1) \subset \R$.
+Let us also mention that fractional integration by parts formula, which is prominent in the corroboration of the non-degeneracy of solutions to \eqref{equ0} (see \cite{DP, FW, FW1}), is not available in our case yet, due to the presence of the mixed operators.